The NANOGrav 15-year Data Set: Search for Gravitational Scattering of Pulsars by Free-Floating Objects in Interstellar Space: Data and Analysis Methods

 \subsection{The Search Process}

 Pulsar timing residuals denote the deviation of the observed TOAs from those predicted by a timing model.
 While searching for a gravitational scattering events by a pulsar, we begin with an original solution as published in \cite{NG2023_15yr_timing}.
-We model perturbations to that solution due to scattering by an FFO and also deviations in the original timing model due to covariances between the FFO perturbations and other timing phenomena.
+We model perturbations to that solution due to scattering by an FFO and also deviations in the original timing model due to covariances between the FFO perturbations and other timing phenomena, like pulsar spin frequency and its time derivative.
 The difference between the timing residuals of the original solution and the timing residuals of the new solution including the FFO-induced delay is then:

 where TM represents a marginalized timing model that can account for deviations of the timing model parameters from their original values, WN and RN stand for white noise and red noise for the pulsar, respectively, and $R(t)$ denotes the timing residual induced by the scattering event, as defined in Equation~\eqref{eqn:residual}.